-Peripherals should be connected to the appropriate pins prior to being activated and prior to any related interrupts being enabled.
-Activity of any enabled peripheral function that is not mapped to a related pin should be considered undefined.
+Connect peripherals to the appropriate pins before activating the peripheral and before enabling any related interrupt.
+Activity of any enabled peripheral function that is not mapped to a related pin is treated as undefined.

-- Programmable pull-up, pull-down, or repeater mode. - All GPIO pins (except PIO0_4 and PIO0_5) are pulled up to 3.3 V (V{DD} = 3.3 V) if their pull-up resistor is enabled. - Programmable pseudo open-drain mode. - Programmable 10-ns glitch filter on pins PIO0_22, PIO0_23, and PIO0_11 to PIO0_16.
+- Programmable pull-up, pull-down, or repeater mode. - All GPIO pins (except PIO0_4 and PIO0_5) are pulled up to 3.3 V (V{DD} = 3.3 V) if their pull-up resistor is enabled. - Programmable pseudo open-drain mode. - Programmable 10 ns glitch filter on pins PIO0_22, PIO0_23, and PIO0_11 to PIO0_16.
 The glitch filter is turned on by default. - Programmable hysteresis. - Programmable input inverter.

-7.7 General Purpose Input/Output GPIO
+7.8 General-Purpose Input/Output GPIO

-Device pins that are not connected to a specific peripheral function are controlled by the GPIO registers.
-Pins may be dynamically configured as inputs or outputs.
+The GPIO registers control device pin functions that are not connected to a specific peripheral function.
+Pins can be dynamically configured as inputs or outputs.
 Multiple outputs can be set or cleared in one write operation.

-LPC11U1x use accelerated GPIO functions:
+LPC11U2x use accelerated GPIO functions: